-The practicum provides an opportunity for the student to develop his/her own unique style of counseling while working within the theoretical and therapeutic framework of the practicum site.
-During practicum, the student is expected to function as a counselor trainee.
-This involves many things, including following the rules and regulations governing the practicum site, engaging in professional dress, demeanor and behaviors, and putting the ACA Code of Ethics into practice in every interaction.
+The practicum provides an opportunity for the student to develop their unique counseling style while working within the theoretical and therapeutic framework of the practicum site.
+During the practicum, the student is expected to function as a counselor trainee.
+This role involves many things, including following the rules and regulations governing the practicum site, engaging in professional dress, demeanor, and behaviors, and putting the ACA Code of Ethics into practice in every interaction.
 It also involves engaging in the process of becoming a reflective practitioner.